-'''

 ,GSPV = subpool nmbr

 ,GSPL = subpool list addr

-'''

 specifies a virtual storage subpool number less than 128 or the address of a list of virtual storage subpool numbers each less than 128.
-Ownership of each of the specified subpools is assigned to the new task.
-Programs of the originating task can no longer GETMAIN or FREEMAIN the associated virtual storage areas.
+Except for subpool zero, ownership of each of the specified subpools is assigned to the new task.
+Although it can be specified, subpool zero cannot be transferred.
+When ownership of a subpool is transferred, programs of the originating task can no longer GETMAIN or FREEMAIN the associated virtual storage areas.